Queen Elizabeth Way: 1980s to 1997: Growing capacity

 Now functioning as a freeway, the QEW was already overburdened by the ever-increasing number of vehicles.
 The Burlington Bay Skyway, which was built to bypass Hamilton Harbour and the Port of Hamilton, was the lone four-lane link on the route between Hamilton and Toronto.
 It was initially designed to handle 50,000 vehicles daily, but by 1973 there were 60,000 vehicles crossing it.
 Preliminary work on a second parallel structure began a decade later in 1983.
 In July of that year, Transportation Minister James Snow broke ground for the new bridge.
 Construction was carried out over two years, and the twinned structure was opened on October 11, 1985.
 It was named the James N. Allan Skyway, in honour of James Allan, Minister of Highways during construction of the original skyway.
 The new name was not well received by locals, and debate erupted once again whilst the original bridge was closed and repaired for several years.
 It reopened on August 22, 1988, with Toronto-bound traffic crossing the original bridge.
 The twin structure was renamed the Burlington Bay James N. Allan Skyway, though it is commonly referred to as simply the Burlington Skyway.

-Alongside the twinning of the skyway, the QEW was widened to eight lanes between Burlington Street in Hamilton and Northshore Boulevard (then Highway 2) in Burlington, and to six lanes north to the Freeman Interchange and south to Centennial Parkway.
+Alongside the twinning of the skyway to eight lanes, the QEW was widened to at least six lanes from the Freeman Interchange to Centennial Parkway.
 A variable lighting system, changeable message signs and traffic cameras were added to create a new traffic-management system called COMPASS.
-Modern interchanges were constructed with Burlington Street, Northshore Boulevard, Fairview Street and Brant Street.
+Modern interchanges were constructed for Fairview Street/Plains Road (steel tub girder bridges replaced the 1937-built structure originally used for the Burlington Interchange) and Northshore Boulevard (then Highway 2) including a collector lane for Niagara-bound traffic and on/off-ramps to Eastport Drive.
 Eastport Drive was built at the same time to relieve traffic on Beach Boulevard.
 This work was completed between late 1984 and 1990.

-With the expanded capacity of the skyway, and the unanticipated traffic volumes on Highway 403, the Freeman Interchange was now faced with a capacity problem.
-To resolve this, the renamed Ministry of Transportation began planning for the missing link of Highway 403 between Burlington and Mississauga;

-this right-of-way would be sold to the 407 ETR consortium in 1995 and built as part of that route.
+With the expanded capacity of the Burlington Skyway, and the unanticipated traffic volumes on Highway 403, the Freeman Interchange was now faced with a capacity problem.
+To resolve this, the renamed Ministry of Transportation began planning for the missing link of Highway 403 between Burlington and Mississauga that would run parallel to the QEW; this right-of-way would be sold to the 407 ETR consortium in 1995 and built as part of that route.